 Salmon Fillet with Colcannon Recipe and How to Get a Perfect Crispy Salmon Skin

 These days, my copy of Banc is in storage in Sydney, however, I don’t need it for this salmon fillet with colcannon recipe as I’ve made it an alarming number of times for dinner parties, tweaking it a little here and there over time.

-Another point in this recipe’s favour is that it can be adapted for pescatarians without deeply affecting the flavour profile of the dish.
-At a dinner party where two guests didn’t eat fish but wanted red meat, I’ve mated the colcannon and red wine sauce with a couple of cuts of decent sirloin.
+Another point in this recipe’s favour is that it can be adapted for non-pescatarians without deeply affecting the flavour profile of the dish.
+At a dinner party where two guests didn’t eat fish and one wanted red meat, I mated the colcannon and red wine sauce with a couple of cuts of decent sirloin.
 It’s brilliant.

 You’ll also notice in the photograph above that there is Chinese cabbage on the side with a sauce.
 Just to get even more elaborate, and considering the ingredients used in the dish, I’ve added a brilliant side dish, Automata’s roasted red cabbage with bonito butter, but with the same Chinese cabbage that I used in the colcannon.

 Chef Clayton Wells’ recipe for cabbage is one of my favourite side dishes.
 It’s umami heaven and it’s one of the reasons that Clayton Wells became one of our favourite Sydney chefs after just one meal at his restaurant.
 Make it a priority to eat at Automata if you haven’t yet.

 Cooking Salmon Fillets and How to Get a Perfect Crispy Fish Skin

 I don’t know why people get nervous cooking salmon, it’s one of the simplest fish to cook.
 The most difficult part is carefully scoring the skin.
 Tip: use your sharpest knife.